modyo/modyo-docs/docs/en/platform/core/roles.md

 ### Default Roles

-Modyo uses default roles that vary depending on the area of the platform and the context:
+Modyo uses default roles that vary according to each section of the platform and the context:

-#### Roles per account:
+#### Account-level roles:

 - Default admin: You have all existing permissions.
-- Default user: You have all existing permissions. minus editing account settings.
+- Default user: You have all existing permissions, except for the ability to edit account settings.

-#### Roles per site:
+#### Site-level roles:

 - Site admin: You have all the permissions at the level of a site, but you cannot create new sites.
-- Site reviewer: A site admin but without editing the site configuration.
+- Site reviewer: A site admin, but without the ability to edit the site configuration.
 - Site developer: Can only edit resources (cannot publish, delete, rollback or edit the configuration).

-#### Roles per space:
+#### Space-level roles:

 - Space admin: You have all the permissions at the level of a space, but you cannot create new spaces.
 Space admins can create and delete assets.
-- Space editor: A space admin but without editing the space configuration.
-This role does not have asset permission, nor can it create types.
+- Space editor: A space admin, but without the ability to edit the space configuration.
+This role does not have asset permissions, nor can it create types.
 - Space writer: Can only edit content (cannot publish, delete, rollback or edit the configuration).

-The most important user will have the role of Default Admin or Administrator, who will have all the functions enabled to manage the platform and sites.
+The most important user will have the role of Default Admin or Administrator with all permissions and functions enabled to manage the platform and sites.

 ### Custom Roles

-To create a specific role, click on the top "Create" button.
+To create a specific role, click on the "Create" button at the top of the interface.

 Then you can give it a name and select the role's permissions and the functions of the platform that this role can view and manage.